 Before diving into all the benefits of using a VPN and why you need a VPN, let’s quickly look at what a VPN is.
 In basic terms, a VPN allows your data to go over an encrypted connection from your devices to another point on the Internet, likely in another country, and then make its way onto the public Internet.
-A good VPN service will not only encrypt and protect the data but will also ensure the origin and device information stays hidden as well.
+A good VPN service will encrypt and protect the data and ensure the origin and device information stays hidden as well.

-For a more detailed breakdown, don’t forget to check out our excellent explainer on what a VPN is, what does it do, and why you need one.
+For a more detailed breakdown, don’t forget to check out our excellent explainer on what a VPN is, what it does, and why you need one.

 Why get a VPN: Privacy and security are the biggest positives

 One of the biggest benefits of using a VPN is to keep your data secure and online activity private.
 An ISP (Internet service provider) and some organizations have ways to keep track of everything you do online.
 If you think going incognito is all you need to do, you couldn’t be further from the truth.

 Some automatically associate using a VPN or trying to keep your activity private with nefarious purposes.
 That’s certainly not the case for a large majority of users.
 The reason why most people use a VPN is actually simply because of the peace of mind it offers.